louisunlimited/cdoc/README.md

 ## Configuration

-This tool reads optional configuration from a file called `cdocrc` in the current directory.
+This tool reads optional configuration from a file called `~/.cdocrc` in the `$HOME` directory.
 If the file is not found, it will create a empty one for you.
 The configuration file is a file in [INI format](https://en.wikipedia.org/wiki/INI_file) that looks like this:

 ```ini
 [courses]